Marijuana / Cannabis Possession

 The inadmissibility of evidence found via an illegal search is known as the "fruits of the poisonous tree" doctrine.
 Simple put, if the search is illegal (i.e. the tree is poisoned), all the evidence flowing from the search is tainted (i.e., the fruit is also poison) and cannot be used in court.
 A skilled and experienced criminal defense attorney (such as myself, of course!) can examine your case to evaluate the lawfulness of any search conducted by law enforcement.
 If the search is suspect, a motion will be filled to "suppress" the evidence that flowed from the unlawful search.
 Winning such a motion can be highly beneficial, as it basically results in preventing the prosecutor from moving forward with the case.
 For more details on illegal searches, check out my article "Leaving Your Pipe Out Where the Police Can See It...".

-The law governing Possession of Marijuana are shrouded with nuances and distinctions that can change the outcome of your case.
+The law governing Possession of Marijuana is shrouded with nuances and distinctions that can change the outcome of your case.
 It is vital that you seek the advice of John Guidry, an experienced criminal defense attorney at the earliest date possible.
 Call our office today for a free initial consultation.
-Together we can discuss the unique facts of your case and review all of your options to decide on your best course of action.E-mail: firstname.lastname@example.org
+Together we can discuss the unique facts of your case and review all of your options to decide on your best course of action.E-mail: email@example.com

 Aggressive, quality representation since 1993